Guide to Brazil

 We are bringing this up because we want to be realistic, avoiding romanticizing or terrorizing Rio's situation.
 This is a real city with real problems, and also real, good people.

 As a tourist in Rio de Janeiro, walking around Zona Sul (South Region), you probably won't experience these problems.
 The tourism-driven economy of the region favors constant police presence guarding these neighborhoods.
-You'll notice police cars on the beaches and most tourist attractions, and people walking peacefully in Copacabana and Ipanema even at night.
+You'll notice police cars on the beaches and most tourist attractions, and people walking peacefully in Copacabana and Ipanema even at night (we compare these and other neighborhoods in our guide on where to stay in Rio de Janeiro).

 In short, you don't have many reasons to feel unsafe when visiting Rio, you just need to be more aware, more alert.
 This is what we locals call “Ficar esperto”, which means “to become smart”, “to be cautious”.
 In this article, you'll find our tips to avoid risky situations in the city: